 Arshad graduated from Brunel University with a Mathematics degree.
-This didn’t deter him from following his interest to be part of the change within the health sector.
+After which he decided to pursue his interest in being part of the change within the health sector.

-Arshad’s career includes a variety of Primary Care organisations from CCG, General Practice, Primary Care Networks and currently within the GP Federation leading a digital transformation programme within the London Borough of Tower Hamlets.
+Arshad’s career spans a variety of Primary Care organisations including CCG, General Practice, Primary Care Networks and currently he is part of the GP Federation leading a digital transformation programme within the London Borough of Tower Hamlets.

-There are additional pressures on GP surgeries that technology can support an improved outcome including:
+There are additional pressures on GP surgeries that technology can support an improved outcome for including:

 - Staff retention and recruitment;